 In the San Antonio area, districts like Southwest ISD, Harlandale ISD, and San Antonio ISD offer health centers that provide immunizations, well-child exams, sports physicals, and dental screenings.
 Our school health services, school nurses, and school-based health centers ensure that our public school students have access to the care they need to manage their individual health conditions.

-Houston-area public school nurses keep our kids healthy and prepared to learn.
-Access to free healthcare in our schools is crucial to students’ educational successes.
-School-provided healthcare is an important resource for students and their mental and physical well-being, as well as vital peace of mind for their families.
+Our public school nurses keep our kids healthy and prepared to learn, and access to free healthcare in school is vital to our students’ educational success.
+School-provided healthcare is a valuable resource for students for their physical and mental well-being, as well as peace of mind for parents and families.

 What Does a School Nurse Do?

-Nursing.org, explains that the responsibilities of nurses in many schools vary, but all school nurses have similar basic tasks.
+According to Nursing.org, the responsibilities of nurses in different schools vary, but all school nurses share similar tasks.

-Within the community and the school, nurses are responsible for:
+Within the school and community, nurses are responsible for: